lgc13/LucasCosta_portfolio/web_dev/README.md

 <img src="RockinIt_project/images/page2.png" width= 80% length= 80%>

 <!-- Code explanation -->
-For this web site, I use a simple nav bar id from Bootstrap.
-This makes it very easy to have a well aligned, colorful, and adjustable nav bar.
-I also use href links for each nav bar list option, so that when clicked, the page will scroll down to find that specific area.
+For this website, I use a simple nav bar id from Bootstrap.
+This makes it very easy to have a well-aligned, colorful, and adjustable nav bar.
+I also use href links for each navbar list option, so that when clicked, the page will scroll down to find that specific area.

 <!-- Code snippet -->